Siem Reap Travel Guide

 Ta Phrom Temple, Siem Reap © Justin Vidamo

-Siem Reap is becoming increasingly popular as a holiday destination and has numerous hotels and guesthouses, both luxury and budget, as well as bars and restaurants to enjoy.
+Siem Reap is becoming increasingly popular as a holiday destination with numerous hotels and guesthouses, both luxury and budget, as well as many bars and restaurants to enjoy.
 Many of these venues are located near the Old Market and the nearby popular Pub Street.
 With so much in the way of amenities and attractions for tourists, the city of Siem Reap is a great base from which to venture into this fascinating country.

-In the surrounding countryside there are silk farms, rice-paddies and fishing villages to explore, as well as the bird sanctuary near Tonle Sap Lake, which is one of the largest freshwater lakes in Asia.
+In the surrounding countryside there are silk farms, rice-paddies, and fishing villages to explore, as well as the bird sanctuary near Tonle Sap Lake, which is one of the largest freshwater lakes in Asia.
 The area is home to charming villages on stilts, or floating villages, built to accommodate monsoon flooding.